Quantum Error Correction for Beginners: Digitization of quantum errors

-Digitization of quantum noise is often assumed when people examine the stability of quantum circuit design or attempt to calculate thresholds for concatenated error correction.
-However, the equivalence of discrete Pauli errors to more general, continuous, noise only makes sense when we consider the stabilizer nature of the correction procedure.
-Recall from section~\ref{sec:sec:QEC} that correction is performed by re-projecting a potentially corrupt data block into $+1$ eigenstates of the stabilizer set.
-It is this process that acts to digitize quantum noise, since a general continuous mapping from a ``clean" codeword state to a corrupt one will not satisfy the stabilizer conditions. we will first introduce how a coherent systematic error, caused by imperfect implementation of quantum gates, are digitized during correction, after which we will briefly discuss environmental decoherence from the standpoint of the Markovian decoherence model.
+Digitization of quantum noise is often assumed when people examine the stability of quantum circuit design or attempt to calculate thresholds for concatenated error correction [Section. \ref{sec:threshold}].
+However, the link between discrete Pauli errors to more general, continuous noise only makes sense when we consider the stabilizer nature of the correction procedure.
+Recall from section~\ref{sec:sec:QEC} that correction is performed by re-projecting a potentially corrupt data block into $+1$ eigenstates of the code stabilizers.
+A general continuous mapping from a ``clean" codeword state to a corrupt one will not be eigenstates of the code stabilizers.
+Instead they will be in superpositions of eigenstates.
+Measuring the parity of each of the stabilizers acts to digitize the quantum noise.
+We will first introduce how a coherent systematic error, caused by imperfect implementation of quantum gates, are digitized during correction, after which we will briefly discuss environmental decoherence from the standpoint of a Markovian decoherence model.